 Before you find a tire for your car, you need to confirm the size of your wheel.
-Depending on the size of your wheels you can make a perfect choice.
-Thankfully, every tire has its rating, its size and every important information written on it.
+Depending on the size of your wheels, you can make the perfect choice.
+Thankfully, every tire has its rating, its size and all important information written on it.
 Buy a tire that matches the rating on your old tire.

-Things to look for are the Size, load index, and the Speed rate.
-The size looks something like this 195/50 R19 and the speed-rate followed by 2 digits and a character like 87S for example.
+Things to look for are the size, load index, and the speed rate.
+The size looks something like this: 195/50 R19 and the speed-rate is followed by 2 digits and a character like 87S, for example.

 The speed rate is a character between the tire size.
 It can look something like this: 225/50SR16.
 In this case, the S is the speed rate and it means that the tire is made for 180km/h.
-There are several amounts of characters for different speed rates.
+There are several different characters for different speed rates.

 2. Check Manufacturing Date

 You might think that tires once made would last a lifetime.
 However, that is not the case.
 Tires that are not put on cars also deteriorate over time especially due to exposure to heat.
-This is why you should check the manufacturing date of every tire before you finalize buying it.
+This is why you should check the manufacturing date of every tire before you finalize your purchace.

 3. Check the Warranty

 Tires are covered with a warranty.
 Yes, that is surprising yet true.
-Usually, manufacturers will give you a 50,000-mile warranty for the car that includes the car but it is possible that the tire you get with your car does not last long.
+Usually, manufacturers will give you a 50,000-mile warranty for the car but it is possible that the tire you get with your car will not last long.
 It might be that your vehicle is heavy or that you forget to rotate your tires.

 In any case, you have to make sure that the terms of the warranty are not based on mileage.
 If they are, you should check the terms and conditions in detail to understand the warranty.
 When you go to claim new tires, the manufacturer might not give you a new set of tires for free.